The Healthcare Horizons programme is helping young people in east London to take the first steps in NHS careers in healthcare and health sciences.

 - Teenagers will be able to immerse themselves in how an operating theatre works in the cutting edge simulation suite at The Royal London Hospital.

-- Direct support and advice will be offered for students completing applications for university.
+- Direct support and advice will be offered to students completing applications for university via online mentoring.

 - Bespoke support including motivational training, interview skills development and regular events showcasing the range of available opportunities will help people to get straight into work.